ctyeh0625/restaurant-project/README.md

 # Resturant List

 Resturant List is an application based on Node.js, Express.
 You're able to search your favorite resturants.
-The list also provides useful information form basic information to contact.
+The list also provides useful information from basic information to contact.

 ## Prerequisites